alanjhorne/cb-test2/README.md

 # cbtest2
-Creating a new line of text
+Triggering a build for a new project.
-This didn't trigger a build the first time.